CDRT/mk_docs/docs/guides/cv/commercial-vantage-policies.md

 `<disabled/>`
 ```

+!!! info ""
-?> All elements must be specified with a value of either True or False.
+    All elements must be specified with a value of either True or False.
 Reference the legend below for Boolean id elements to string match.

 `602015B22CFEA08C53FEC8C3E81356BF = Critical Applications`
 `CE7D1526B3D8674705FF75DFF52B4416 = Critical Drivers`